MicrosoftDocs/appcenter-docs/docs/sdk/crashes/react-native.md

     },

     // Other callbacks must also be defined at the same time if used.
-    // Default values are used if a method with return parameter is not defined.
+    // Default values are used if a method with return parameter isn't defined.
 });
 ```